johnpark-treeofgrape/i8-exchange/README.md

 - P2P: Since it is a relative transaction between individuals and individuals, security is strong

-- NoManager: Since there is no administrator, there is no need to send passwords or personal information to exchanges.
+- NoManager: Since there is no administrator, there is no need to send passwords or personal information to exchanges

 - Fully Decentralized: Identity verification procedure, login etc. unnecessary (safety + easy to register)

-- smart contract: The transaction record remains by the automatic contract, the transaction history. (transparency)
+- smart contract: encrypted and distributed among nodes.
+Specifically, this guarantees that it will not be lost or changed without your permission

 - Each node with server: Influence down effect is limited (Reliability)